mcmah309/tpp/README.md

 [![License: MIT](https://img.shields.io/badge/license-MIT-purple.svg)](https://opensource.org/licenses/MIT)

 `tpp` (Tera Pre-Processor) is a versatile CLI (Command Line Interface) tool crafted for preprocessing files using the Tera templating engine.
-Drawing inspiration from renowned pre-processors like [cpp](https://linux.die.net/man/1/cpp) and [gpp](https://github.com/logological/gpp/), `tpp` stands out with its user-friendly command-line interface that efficiently renders templates for diverse applications.
+Drawing inspiration from pre-processors like [cpp](https://linux.die.net/man/1/cpp) and [gpp](https://github.com/logological/gpp/), `tpp` is the next evolution with its powerful expressive toolset.

 Learn more about [Tera](https://keats.github.io/tera/docs/)

-## Example
+## Simple Example
 Create a `Dockerfile` from a template:

 #### Dockerfile.in